expo/config-plugins/packages/detox/README.md

 # config-plugins/detox

-Config plugin to auto configure Detox when the native code is generated (`expo prebuild`).
+Config plugin to auto-configure Detox when the native code is generated (`expo prebuild`).

 ## Versioning